Snowflake-Labs/sfguide-intro-to-machine-learning-with-snowflake-ml-for-python/README.md

 [![Snowflake - Certified](https://img.shields.io/badge/Snowflake-Certified-2ea44f?style=for-the-badge&logo=snowflake)](https://developers.snowflake.com/solutions/)

-# Getting Started with Snowflake ML in Notebooks
+# Getting Started with ML Development in Snowflake

 ## Overview
 Through this quickstart guide, you will learn how to get started with Machine Learning in Snowflake.
 You will build a simple ML development workflow from feature engineering to model training and inference using Snowflake ML in Snowflake Notebooks on Container Runtime.